ahkohd/naijahacks-fort-mobile/README.md

 ```

-You can also dwonload already built and signed: https://github.com/ahkohd/naijahacks-fort-mobile/blob/master/NaijaHacksPlantAI.apk
+You can also download already built and signed: https://github.com/ahkohd/naijahacks-fort-mobile/blob/master/NaijaHacksPlantAI.apk